Why Selling Before Donating Is a Costly Tax Mistake (Stock, Crypto, Real Estate Examples)

 • Alternative investments and private assets

 Assets with large embedded gains suffer the most damage when sold first.
-This is why many non-cash assets are among the most powerful to donate directly, as explained further in “How Donor-Advised Funds Really Work: Stock, Crypto, Real Estate, and Alternative Assets Explained.”
+This is why many non-cash assets are among the most powerful to donate directly.”

 When selling first may still make sense